Clkwong3/ThoughtWave/README.md

      npm start
      ```

-   - The application should be accessible at `http://localhost:3001` in the web browser.
+   - The application should be accessible at `http://localhost:3001` in the web browser but please use an API testing tool.

 6. **Testing with Insomnia:**
    - If using Insomnia for API testing, import the project's API configuration from the project directory, if available.

 The ThoughtWave project is now set up and ready to run.
-It can be accessed in the web browser, and there is the option to test its API endpoints using tools like Insomnia or Postman.
+It can be open in the web browser but please test its API endpoints using tools such as Insomnia or Postman.

-These instructions should help with installing and configuring the project.

 ## Testing